magnesj/ResInsight/docs/RftPlot.md

 published: true
 ---

-An RFT (_Repeated Formation Tester_) plot is a special well plot for displaying observed formation pressure and simulated formation pressure data, and for comparing those data.
+An RFT (_Repeated Formation Tester_) plot is a special well plot for displaying observed formation pressure and simulated formation pressure, and for comparing those.
 The curves are plotted as pressure against true vertical depth (TVD).
 Simulated pressure data may be a part of the grid model (\*.rft) and observed pressure data are loaded from well log files (\*.las).

 ![]({{site.baseurl}}/images/RftPlot.png)